 All this means that we need to consider context in establishing the appropriate perspective on hospitality for a given situation.
 What is more, this same context plays a vital role in determining whether the provision of any combination of elements in the 'holy trinity' (Brotherton, 1999) of accommodation, food, and drink should be regarded as engaging in an act of hospitality or not.
 Brotherton (1999) uses the example of prisons to clarify this in his discussion on hospitality and hospitality management.
 A prison provides accommodation, food and drink to inmates.
 If we define hospitality as simply the provision of any one or a combination of the three elements, as some authors suggest, the prison service would qualify as hospitality.
-Yet instinctively or intellectually, most of us would probably not agree with this verdict.
-Consequently, some contributors to the hospitality debate suggest that we need to add another criterion related to the manner in which accommodation, food and drink are provided.
+Yet, instinctively or intellectually, most of us would probably not agree with this verdict.
+Consequently, some contributors to the hospitality debate suggested that we needed to add another criterion related to the manner in which accommodation, food and drink are provided.
 What if the prison guards and catering personnel happen to be genuinely hospitable people?
 Would this mean that the cells given to inmates and the catering services provided to them would suddenly qualify this prison as hospitable?
 Again, for most of us this would not feel right.
 This seems to be very different from the fascinating, mystifying concept we discussed earlier in this chapter.

 Hosts and guests

-Brotherton's (1999) second important point is that the relationship between hosts and guests lies at the core of the concept.
+The additional criterion needed to establish a clear perspective on what represents hospitality relates to the people involved and the way they interact.
+In fact, as Brotherton (1999) points out, this relationship between hosts and guests lies at the core of the concept.
 No matter the circumstances, hospitality acts cannot exist without the involvement of people.
 One person or group - the host - offers hospitality to another person or group - the guest.
 In some situations guests compensate their hosts for hospitality received.
 For instance, a hotel guest pays to stay in a room, while a restaurant customer pays to have dinner.
 You would often find these host-guest relationships in the commercial hospitality industry.
 However, there are instances of hospitality that do not involve the exchange of money.
 A clear example is when you offer a friend, or even a stranger, a place to stay or a meal in times of need without expecting financial reward for your act of hospitality.
 These acts are usually referred to as domestic hospitality.

-Context

-Holy trinity

-Host Guest

-Host-guest relationships